3manuek/exhausting_pools/README.md

 > Note: If you don't have setup a Postgres backend for Terraform, do it first and change
 > the connection string accordingly.

-> OnGres members Note: there is an existent backend database created for this project.
-> Contact: emanuel at ongres.com

 Create an `.env` file with the following configuration: